yext/chat-headless/packages/chat-headless-react/docs/chat-headless-react.chatheadlessprovider.md

 ## ChatHeadlessProvider() function

-Instantiates a ChatHeadless instance for [ChatHeadlessContext](./chat-headless-react.chatheadlesscontext.md) and provide the context for all children components.
+Instantiates a ChatHeadless instance for [ChatHeadlessContext](./chat-headless-react.chatheadlesscontext.md) and provides the context to all children components.

 **Signature:**